aepsych.benchmark

 Keyword arguments:

-freq – 1D array of frequencies whose thresholds to return scale factor – scale for the novel_det function, where higher is steeper/lower SD target – target threshold
+freq – 1D tensor of frequencies whose thresholds to return scale factor – scale for the novel_det function, where higher is steeper/lower SD target – target threshold

 aepsych.benchmark.test_functions.new_novel_det(x, scale_factor=1.0)[source]